 Jim Eger, treasurer

-Diane Kist, volunteer coordinator
+Diane Kist, secretary

-Cindy Hoh, volunteer co-coordinator
+Cindy Hoh, volunteer coordinator

-Pam Stoll, community engagement liaison
+Pam Stoll, community connections

 One hundred percent of your donation goes to feeding those in need.